 One day, I was at the grocery store with my daughter when I spotted a crazy man in the car beside ours.

 Zara was very small, perhaps three years old, she watched while he sat in his car, talking to himself, as I unpacked the groceries.

-When I finally sat behind the wheel, I tried to ignore the man, fearing that she would be frightened or concerned.
+When I finally sat behind the wheel,

 From the promotional copy of Out of Darkness (Carolrhoda Lab/Lerner, Sept.
 2015):

 New London, Texas.
 1937.
 Naomi Vargas and Wash Fuller know about the lines in East Texas as well as anyone.
 They know the signs that mark them.

 Director, Tomás Rivera Mexican American Children’s Book Award

 The Tomás Rivera Mexican American Children’s Book Award will be celebrating its 20th anniversary Sept.
 25 and Sept.
 26. In addition to showcasing exemplary Mexican American children’s and young adult literature, the program strives to share examples of powerful ways to engage young people in culturally responsive teaching and learning with the award winning literature.